FundsToVotes/serverside/README.md

 4. Follow the individual contributer steps 1 - 3
 5. Get started!
 Come up with a list of new features or improvements you want to add, and begin implementing them.

-## Hosting <TODO - significant revision on this section>
+## Hosting

 The Gateway folder in this project is hosted on an AWS EC2 instance inside a Docker container.
-The Dattabase folder is hosted as a seperate Docker container on that same instance.
+The Docker container built from the db folder is hosted as a seperate Docker container on that same instance.

 Upon `ssh`ing into the EC2 instance, you can run the command `docker ps -a` to see whether or not these containers are running.